Australia women's cricket team in Bangladesh in 2023–24

 The Australia women's cricket team toured Bangladesh in March and April 2024 to play three One Day International (ODI) and three Twenty20 International (T20I) matches.
 The ODI series formed part of the 2022–2025 ICC Women's Championship.
 The fixtures for the tour were confirmed by Bangladesh Cricket Board (BCB) in February 2024.
 The venue for all the matches was the Sher-e-Bangla National Cricket Stadium in Mirpur, Dhaka.

 It was the Australia women's side's first tour to Bangladesh and first ever bilateral series between the two sides.

 Going into the series, Bangladesh had never beaten Australia in any format of women's international cricket.

 Australia won the ODI series 3–0, with the hosts failing to reach a total of 100 runs in any of their batting innings.
-Bangladesh's Fariha Trisna became the first female fast bowler to take two T20I hat-tricks, achieving a hat-trick in the final over of the Australian innings during the second T20I, but Australia once again won all three T20I matches and completed a clean sweep of the series.
+Bangladesh's Fariha Trisna became the first female fast bowler to take two T20I hat-tricks, achieving a hat-trick in the final over of the Australian innings during the second T20I, but Australia won all three T20I matches with big margins and completed a clean sweep of the series.